woakes070048/surferslist/README.md

 ### Images

 * Images are stored locally on the same server (CDN possible)
-* Multiple sizes generated and optimally served
+* Multiple dimensions are generated and optimally served
-* Separate directories are used for each account
+* Separate filesystem directories are used for each user account
 * Images are validated by MIME-type, extension, filesize, dimensions, and filename
 * Images are compressed via nightly cron job